 Ultimately, the beauty of these Pacers/Heat games is two-fold: the incredibly high level at which each team plays the game mixed with the awesome matchup problems each creates with its opponent.
 We now have yet another wrinkle.

-Topics: Pacers/Heat Rivalry
+Tags: Pacers/Heat Rivalry